marceatmon/azure-network-protocols/README.md

 <h2>Configuration</h2>

 - Create an Admin and Normal User Account in AD
-- Join Client-1 to your domain
-- Setup Remote Desktop for non-administrative users on Client-1
 - Create additional users and attempt to login Client-1 with one of the users

 <h2>Configuration Steps</h2>